IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

         acre_hasInfantryPhone = 1; // 1 - enabled, 0 -
         // Intercom the infantry phone can connect to.
 If left empty, the infantry phone is able to connect to all available intercom networks.
 Supported entries are "crew" and "passenger". acre_infantryPhoneIntercom[] = {"crew", "passenger"};
+        // Here a custom function can be defined that is called when the infantry phone is picked up, put back, given to another unit or the intercom network is switched. acre_eventInfantryPhone = QFUNC(noApiFunction);
     };
 };
 ```